 Here are some additional considerations:

 Elicitation is great for collecting missing information in a user’s request that cannot be easily selected or picked.
 It is best if the user enters the value directly.

 The Bixby platform allows Elicitation to be combined with Selection with an Autocomplete component.
 A few examples of Elicitation inputs are name, address, email, and password.

 Pickers can be used for inputs like date, time, values, and images.
 There are some specialized components built into the Bixby platform to streamline user input for these use cases.

 Bixby Dialog in an Input Moment should be in the form of a clear and direct question.
 The dialog should specifically state the type of information you are looking for the user to provide.
 For more information on how to write dialog, see the writing guidelines.

 Use these components in an Input moment:

 selection-of, rendering each item as one of these components:

-You can learn more about the components you can use in the Input View section on the Building Views page of the Developer Guide or in the reference pages linked above.
+For more information on when to use these various components, see Designing With Bixby Views and Components and Layout Pattens.
+You can learn more about the components you can use in the Input View section on the Building Bixby Views page of the Developers' Guide or in the reference pages linked above.

 For Elicitation, Pickers, and Multiple Selection cases, you might need to include a selection or submit button in order for the user to move to the next step.
 This is not necessary for single selection.